Sydney Freight Network: ARTC era

 In August 2012, RailCorp leased the Metropolitan Goods line from Port Botany to Enfield to the ARTC for 50 years.

 In January 2013, the ARTC opened the Southern Sydney Freight Line; an extension to the dedicated freight network from the end of the Metropolitan Goods line at Sefton to Macarthur.

 The loop between North Strathfield and Rhodes has been duplicated with an underpass as part of the Northern Sydney Freight Corridor works.
 The underpass opened in June 2015.

 Passenger stations

 Until their cessation in 1996, railway workers' trains operated from Canterbury to Enfield South, Enfield Loco, Delec and Hope Street.

+Railway tours

+Sydney Freight Network was used for a rail tour run by the Australian Railway Historical Society.
+During the tour, a CPH railmotor visited many parts of the network, including Campbelltown, Chullora Junction, and the Botany Line.